-The 82440BX AGPset chipset provides an integrated Bus Mastering IDE controller with two high performance IDE interfaces for up to four IDE devices.
+The Intel's 82440LX AGPset chipset provides an integrated Bus Mastering IDE controller with two high performance IDE interfaces which allows up to four IDE devices connection and up to 33 MB/sec of data transfer rates.

-The onboard Giga I/O controller provides the standard PC I/O functions: floppy interface, two FIFO serial ports, an IrDA device port and a SPP/EPP/ECP capable parallel port.
+The on-board I/O controller provides standard PC I/O functions:

+floppy drive interface, two FIFO serial ports, an InDA device port and a SPP/EPP/ECP capable parallel port.

-Up to four PCI local bus slots provide a high bandwidth data path for data-movement intensive functions such as graphics, and up to three ISA slots complete the I/O function.
+HOT-683 is built with four PCI local bus slots providing a high bandwidth data path for data-movement intensive functions such as graphics, and with three ISA slot.

-The HOT-661/P provides the foundation for cost effective, high performance, highly expandable platforms, which deliver the latest in Pentium processor and I/O standard.
+HOT-683 provides the foundation for cost effective, high performance and highly expandable platforms, which delivers the latest in the Intel PPGA Celeron processor and new advanced chipset technology.